culebron/microtable/README.md

 # Data Structure like both HashMap and a database table

+This is a data structure that allows saving objects with unique ID (key) and be searched by other discrete fields (categories).
+It also can be serialized with Serde (feature `"serde"`).

 ## Usecase

 Sometimes you have a collection and need to search items of it by different attributes.
 For example, we want to search books not just by their unique ID, but by author, or topic.